yosefHesham/vet_clinic/README.md

 ## Getting Started

 - Use [schema.sql](./schema.sql) to create all tables.
 - Use [data.sql](./data.sql) to populate tables with sample data.
 - Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
 Use them responsibly!**

+# PREREQUISITES
+- postgresql installed

+# RUN
+- you can run queries with psql or you can use a vscode extension

 ## Authors